Are you feeling overwhelmed by your child’s mental health needs?

 Park run – weekly 5k community event.
 Walk, jog, run, volunteer or spectate

-We offer weekly 50-minute counselling sessions for up to 12 months to individuals aged 18 and over.
+We offer weekly 50-minute counselling sessions for up to 12 months to individuals aged 18 and over

-2025 PACE Events
+2026 PACE Events

 Free health & wellbeing events for all parents & carers who support or work with young people

-CAMHS – How to cope when your child can’t – One day events
+CAMHS – How to cope when your child can’t – One day events 2026

-THE HAMPSHIRE CAMHS ONLINE STORE IS NOW OPEN!
+THE HAMPSHIRE CAMHS ONLINE STORE IS OPEN!

-A support programme for parents and carers of children and young people, aged 5-18, who are autistic.
+A support programme for parents and carers of children and young people, aged 5-18, who are autistic

 Return to Local Events